Inspire Therapy for Obstructive Sleep Apnea in Children with Down Syndrome

-The Penn State Health Golisano Children’s Hospital Approach to Treating Sleep Apnea in Children with Down Syndrome
+The Penn State Health Golisano Children’s Hospital Approach to Treating Obstructive Sleep Apnea in Children with Down Syndrome

 Each year, about 6,000 babies are born with Down syndrome.
 About 60% of these children will develop obstructive sleep apnea (OSA).
 Their smaller airways, lower muscle tone and larger tongues can block airflow during sleep, lowering oxygen levels.
 Children with OSA often struggle with daily challenges because of poor sleep, including behavior and speech difficulties.
 Untreated OSA can cause poor sleep, leading to behavior and speech difficulties, weaken the immune system and increase heart risks.
 While some children with Down syndrome do well with continuous positive airway pressure (CPAP) therapy, others have trouble wearing the CPAP mask because they are sensitive to touch or feel.